UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 - Try to disconnect crazyflie, Crazyradio first.
 Then reconnect the antenna first to the host computer, then connect CF via usb, switch it on, start the cfclient and try to connect, check battery and then disconnect.
 Switch off the Crazyflie and unplug the USB from it.
 - Place the Crazyflie somewhere with enough space, switch it on, then start the controller again.

+## License

+**cf.PyControl** is Open Source software released under the Apache 2.0 license.

+## Acknowledgment

+Thanks to Bitcraze AB for developing and maintaining the Crazyflie ecosystem.

+This tool is developed and maintained by the UniAgent Developers and contributors:
+- Thanks to Mikhail Belov for providing the initial version of this script and the webview for the internal state machine.
+- Thanks to Tianxiong Zhang for continuous testing.

+---

+Copyright © 2025 The UniAgent Developers and Contributors.